 What Do Courts Look At?

-When making a decision about child custody, the Court is going to look at the “best interests of the child.”
-What is in the child’s best interests includes a host of factors including the child’s relationship with each parent, the stability of each parent, economic circumstances, future plans for child rearing, a history of domestic violence or substance abuse.
+When making a decision about child custody, the Court is going to look at the “best interests of the child”.
+What is in the child’s best interests includes a host of factors These factors include the child’s relationship with each parent, the stability of each parent, economic circumstances, future plans for child-rearing, a history of domestic violence, or substance abuse.

 Please call us if you have any questions about a Child Custody issue.
 Call us at 407-403-5990 or contact us (below) to schedule your appointment.